 The Reasons for Designation include the following heritage attributes and apply to all elevations, unless otherwise specified, and the roof including: all façades, entrances, windows, chimneys, and trim, together with construction materials of wood, brick, stone, stucco, concrete, plaster parging, metal, glazing, their related building techniques and landscape features.

 Design and Physical Attributes

-The design and physical attributes of the property support the value of the property as a unique example of a Victorian commercial property in Omemee.
+The design and physical attributes of the property support its value as a representative example of an Italianate commercial building in downtown Omemee.